BPavol/stranded-deep-mod/README.md

 # Palm Farm mod
 Mod allows planting palms in farming plots.

-**WARNING: This mod replace kura plant with palm tree!
+**WARNING: This mod replace Kura plant with palm tree!
 Kura plant will be no more available for planting.**

 # Prerequisites